The Nightingale, by Kristen Hannah, is a novel that you will long remember after you’ve finished the last page.

-Twists and turns in the story, suspense, scenes of human misery put the bucolic opening scenes of pre-WWII France in the distant memory.
+Twists and turns in the story, suspense, and scenes of human misery put the bucolic opening scenes of pre-WWII France in the distant memory.

 And, yet, these sisters show the same backbone, the same instinct to protect human life, and the same reverence for that life.

-Like its classic predecessor, The Nightingale speaks to a new generation that has never actually experienced its setting.
-It illuminates prevailing human incongruities to destroy and preserve; to condemn and cherish; to fear and to defy.
+The Nightingale, by Kristen Hannah, speaks to a new generation that has never actually experienced its setting.
+It reveals human incongruities to destroy and preserve; to condemn and cherish; to fear and to defy.

-© 2017 auntjoannblog.com.
+© 2019 auntjoannblog.com.
 All rights reserved.
 See Legalese tab for permissions.